-The document also included a “highly irregular clause”, which stipulated that EduAction could keep any operating surplus as long as the lead officer was satisfied with the programme’s overall level of performance.
+The document also included a “highly irregular clause”, which stipulated that EduAction could keep any operating surplus as long as the lead officer was satisfied with the programme’s overall level

 This is described as “a green light to the provider to divert funds and make economies in services”.